 It’s great to drink lots of hot herbal teas between meals, but try to limit liquids taken with food, as this can dilute the digestive enzymes.
 A cup of Feel New tea, Three Ginger tea

 or After Dinner tea 45 minutes after a meal can be very helpful for digestion

 Keep to regular mealtimes and try to avoid skipping meals which can weaken digestion

 Avoid foods which are seen as hard to digest such as excessively cold, damp, heavy, spicy, oil and fried foods.
 Freshly prepared food is also viewed as easier to digest than leftover

 Season your food with common digestive spices, such as cumin, fennel, coriander,

 cardamom and turmeric.
 You can also find all these herbs in our Feel New blend.

 Regular exercise, such as brisk after lunch walk can help maintain good digestion.

 The best foods for your dosha

-What makes Ayurveda’s approach to diet unique is that rather than promoting one diet to suit all, it recognises us all as individuals.
-Understanding your dosha can be really helpful in working out which foods are best for you.
+What makes Ayurveda’s approach to diet unique is that rather than promoting one diet to suit all, it recognizes us all as individuals.
+Understanding your can be really helpful in working out which foods are best for you.